How to Avoid Capital Gains Tax on a Business Sale

 Capital Gains Tax on Business Sale

 The capital gains tax on a business sale depends largely on the business structure and the assets owned by the business.
-Business entities in the United States are usually set up as sole proprietorships, partnerships, corporations, S corporations, or limited liability companies (LLC).

 Here’s how a business sale may be treated based on your business structure.